cattermelon-xyz/digitalgarden/src/site/notes/new vs old, who would love SyncVote?.md

 Look at that platform and ask yourself whether they can thrive serving old ones.

 ### Build a new generation of influencers
 The forever-lasting need of this business is: As a human being, we always need someone to follow, to set an example for what choices we should make in life.
 The traditional business of this trench is Religion.
-The Ten Commandments is not very far fetch from a KOL product review.
+The Ten Commandments is not very far fetch from KOL's reel list.
 With the difference in medium, we have a few different businesses:
 - Short text: Facebook, Twitter
 - Long-form article: Medium, Substack